 How to Ask An Interviewer About Career Paths

-When it comes time to ask the interviewer questions, you might use this opportunity to learn more about the typical career path for someone in this job.
-For example, you might ask, “In XYZ Corporation, what is a typical career path for someone with my skills and experiences?”
+When it comes time to ask the interviewer questions, you will have the opportunity to learn more about typical career growth for someone in this job.

-However, be careful not to seem too eager to move beyond the job you are applying for.
+You might ask, “At XYZ Hospital, what is a typical career path for someone recently credentialed as an RN?”
+Just be careful not to seem too eager to move beyond the job you are applying for.
 Although it's fine to express a desire to expand your role in the future, the emphasis should remain on your strong interest in the position at hand, and how you can add value in that role.

 Examples of Best Answers

-- My long-term goals involve growing with a company where I can continue to learn, take on additional responsibilities, and contribute as much value as I can.
+- My long-term goals involve growing with a company where I can continue to learn, take on additional responsibilities, and contribute as much value as possible to the team.
 I love that your company emphasizes professional development opportunities.
-I intend to take advantage of all of these.
+I would take full advantage of the educational resources available.

-- Once I gain additional experience, I would like to move on from a technical position to management.
-I know this is a common path for many people in this position, and I think in time this would be a logical move forward for me.
+- Once I gain additional experience, I would like to have the opportunity to move on from a technical position to management.
+I know this has been a common path for many people in this position, and I think in time this would be a logical move forward for me.
 However, for now, I am excited about focusing on and applying my technical skills in this job.